-Introduction
+1 Introduction

-The importance of caches and memory hierarchy has increased over time due to the growing gap between processor and memory performance [23].
+The importance of caches and memory hierarchy has increased over time due to the growing gap between processor and memory performance [25].
 Caches, consequently, have been central to numerous research studies.
-Several techniques have been proposed to improve various aspects of caches by reducing their miss rates, cache size required, latency and energy.
-Most of these techniques attempt to exploit different types of properties of memory addresses and data, such as locality [11], predictability [2], and redundancy [1], [14], [15], [17], [19], [18], [20], [24], [22], [10], [5], [13], [9].
+Several techniques have been proposed to improve various aspects of caches by reducing their miss rates, size, latency and energy.
+Most of these techniques attempt to exploit different types of properties of memory addresses and data, such as locality [11], predictability [2, 21], and redundancy [17, 9].